-Virginia winters can be mild be we have our share of cold days too.
+Virginia winters can be mild, but we have our share of frigid days too.
 Thank goodness for fireplaces and wood stoves!
 If you’re looking into getting one, a correct installation by a licensed and certified professional is key.
-If you already have one, we’re sharing our home insurance experience for maintaining these heating helpers so you can protect your home.
-We've seen firsthand what can go wrong with home insurance claims.
+If you already have one, we’re sharing our homeowners insurance experience for maintaining these heating helpers so you can protect your family and home.
+We've seen firsthand what can go wrong with fire-related home insurance claims.
 We also know heating heroes like fireplaces and wood stoves can become real home fire hazards if they’ve been neglected.

 Not to worry if this sounds like you.
 We’ve got you covered!
 Be sure to check the annual professional inspection and cleaning off the list.
 (Please and thank you!)
 Now let’s keep things running smoothly all season long with our simple checklist.

 Folks, regular cleanings are critical throughout winter.
 Clean your fireplace frequently, especially if it gets weekly use.
-Likewise, if your wood stove is burning on a constant basis, regular cleanings of your wood stove every few days are just as important.
+Likewise, if your wood stove is constantly burning, regular cleanings of your wood stove every few days are just as important.

 Put those ashes into a metal container that can be tightly closed.
 Douse with water and place the closed container outside your home away from combustible materials.
 Leave them in the container for several days before disposing of them in the trash.

 Take a good look before you start a fire, every single time.
 The chimney flue should be clean and free of obstructions.
 Once your fire is burning, stay close by and observant.
 Chimney fires make loud cracking or popping noises and produce dense smoke from the flue.
-These signs often go undetected by the homeowners if they are not paying attention.
+These signs can go undetected if you are not paying attention.